devopspolis/build-docker-image/README.md

 - Automatically tags and pushes multiple image tags
 - Optional .npmrc injection from AWS Secrets Manager
 - Optional Node.js setup via .nvmrc or package.json
-- Optional image signing with cosign and a base64-encoded key
 ---
 <!-- trunk-ignore(markdownlint/MD033) -->
 <a id="inputs"></a>